 Arrange a Valentine’s Day Cookie Exchange: Baking lots of cookies?
 Then arrange a cookie exchange with nearby extended family or even with the neighbors on your street!

 Cupcake Decorating: Bake cupcakes and leave the decorating up to the group!
-Each person should decorate one cupcake for every person in the family and if there’s extras, decorate some for friends!
+Each person should decorate one cupcake for every person in the family and if there are extras, decorate some for friends!

-Conversation Heart Scavenger Hunt: With all of the different messages on different colors, this could get interesting!
+Conversation Heart Scavenger Hunt: You know those cute “Be Mine” Valentine’s Day candies?
+What about creating a scavenger hunt with them?
+With all of the different messages in different colors, this could get interesting!
 Specify what message to look for and on what color.